Spaghetti Carbonara with Portabella Mushrooms and Smoked Mozzarella

 Daiya Vegan Mozzarella Cheese is a good substitute for traditional cow's milk cheese, although it won't contain any of the smoky flavor of smoked mozzarella.
 To compensate, you could add a bit of Liquid Smoke, or use some hickory smoked sea salt.

 For the parmesan cheese, Nooch It!
 Cashew Grated Cheese works well, but any vegan parmesan cheese should be fine, so if you have a favorite brand, use that.

-Instead of the eggs, soak 1/2 cup raw cashews overnight.
-Then, put them in the food processor with 1/4 cup olive oil, 1/3 cup unsweetened non-dairy milk, 2 tbsp nutritional yeast, 1 tbsp dijon mustard, 1 tsp salt (preferably hickory smoked sea salt), 1/2 tsp smoked paprika, and a dash of ground black pepper.
+Instead of the eggs, soak ½ cup raw cashews overnight.
+Then, put them in the food processor with ¼ cup olive oil, ⅓ cup unsweetened non-dairy milk, 2 tablespoon nutritional yeast, 1 tablespoon dijon mustard, 1 teaspoon salt (preferably hickory smoked sea salt), ½ teaspoon smoked paprika, and a dash of ground black pepper.